 Don’t put a TV in there so you’re mindlessly watching CSI instead of talking at night.
 Don’t bring work there.
 And don’t bring all your excess boxes in there (unless you honestly can’t help it, like we couldn’t in our tiny apartment).

 Christmas is almost upon us, and can I make a suggestion?
 Why not get together with your husband and plan to buy something for the bedroom this year that will make your bedroom inviting.
 Maybe it’s a luxurious duvet, or some new bedding.
 Maybe it’s some luscious pillows.
+Maybe it’s an awesome tempurpedic mattress.
 Something that screams “luxury” and romance to you.
 And if you don’t have the money yet, that’s okay.
 Just set up a savings jar where you put change in and spare dollar bills.
 Set up a Pinterest board of bedrooms that say “haven” to you.
 And nurture your marriage!

 It’s easy to forget about ourselves at Christmas and focus mostly on the kids.
 But children will forget what they got for Christmas when they were 8, or 9, or 11.
 They will never forget the love that you and your husband shared.
 What kids need, more than anything else, is to feel as if you and your husband are rock solid.
 It’s okay to invest in your marriage!